tristanpendergrass/idle-game/README.md

 # Todos

 ## Version 0.3
+- [ ] Skill: Enchantment
+- [ ] Support spell selector on Chores and Hex studying
+  - [ ] Design system for what spells can be assigned on what activities
+  - [ ] Enable spell selector for Chores/Hexes/Exploring/Enchantment
+- [ ] Refactor Activity stats so skill is a Maybe Skill.
+Remove skill from combat and exploring activities
 - [x] Shop Improvements
   - [x] Show price on buy modal
   - [x] Show cost on the Buy button